F-16 in 1/72 scale : kit review & modelling reports of KINETIC F-16D kits

 do e.g not indicate some alternative parts although they are provided in

 the kit and seen on the sprues!
-Building your particular desired Block
+Part numbers are not seen on the sprue layout drawing.
+So modelling your particular desired Block

 62 F-16D will need studying real F-16D photos to see what is needed.